Kiah0219/ros_study/README.md

 # ros_study
 code for ros study about autolabor ROS Robotics Tutorial

-## Requirements for the use environment
+## Requirements for the environment
 * ubuntu20.04
 * ros-noetic